RX-M/web-public/course-pages/knative/knative-foundation.md

 <!-- Knative Foundation -->

-This intensive two-day hands-on course is designed to provide technology professionals with a comprehensive introduction to the KNative Kubernetes extensions.
-Attendees will leave with a clear understanding of how KNative provides a streamlined developer experience for cloud native applications.
+This intensive two-day hands-on course is designed to provide technology professionals with a comprehensive introduction to the Knative Kubernetes extensions.
+Attendees will leave with a clear understanding of how Knative provides a streamlined developer experience for cloud native applications.

 Students will gain hands-on experience with KNative, configuring a complete KNative/Kubernetes environment on their personal lab system.
 The course covers key facets of KNative including, source to container build automation, event management, and request-driven scaling.

-Upon completion of the course, attendees will have the skills and information necessary to begin working with KNative in a production setting.
+Upon completion of the course, attendees will have the skills and information necessary to begin working with Knative in a production setting.

 ### Delivery